bankh/caxton/README.md

 __Notes/ Changes from the original repository:__
-- Great use case for the replication of the work of [Wang, et.al.
+- Great use case for the work of [Wang, et.al.
 (2017)](https://arxiv.org/pdf/1704.06904.pdf) -- as also indicated in the paper as reference #58.
 There are quite similar code examples on GitHub.
 Just check [paperswithcode](https://paperswithcode.com/paper/residual-attention-network-for-image) of Wang, et.al.
 - An easy method to download the dataset is not provided.
 An updated list of the dataset programmatically and as .tsv files in [data utils](./data/utils) folder.
 - Setup is changed to conda due to the lack of explanation in the core setup requirement (e.g., python version).
 Different python versions results in conflicts.
 - Review is added from supplementary information of Nature into the [supplementary_information](./supplementary_information/) folder.